fthedit - Edit one or more header keywords in the input HDU.

 overwrite the header record identified by the 'keyword' parameter

 search string.
 The datatype of the keyword value is determined by

 context.
 String values can be enclosed in single quotes.
 Boolean

-keywords may have a value of T or F. This parameter is ignored if
+keywords may have a value of T or F (note too that when 'value' is lower

 - (unit = " ") [string]